 Scotland, Connecticut is located in the heart of Quinebaug and Shetucket Rivers Valley National Heritage Corridor, an affiliate unit of the National Park Service.
 Connecticut Routes 14 and 97, both very scenic in character, transect Scotland.
 The Huntington Homestead is minutes from I-395 in Norwich, and lies within two hours of Boston and three hours of New York.
 Residents and tourists from New England and beyond will enjoy the surprise of discovery upon reaching the Huntington Homestead, a "best kept secret" in American history.

 The Huntington Homestead is open to visitors May through October on the first and third Saturdays of each month from 11 a.m. to 3 p.m.
-Many of these dates have special programming; check our special events page for up-to-date listings.
+Many of these dates have special programming.

 You can purchase items from the Museum Store and have them mailed to you.
 All sales benefit the Trust.